Morag Bellingham: Storylines

-Morag grew up in the bay and was close to brother, Alf.
-It is learned before her appearance that Morag is a magistrate.
+Morag grew up in Summer Bay and she was close to her brother Alf.
+It is disclosed before her appearance that Morag is a magistrate.
 Her niece, Roo contacts her to do a background check on Alf's new fiancée Ailsa Hogan (Judy Nunn) which reveals Ailsa had served time in prison for murdering her abusive father.
 In June 1988, Morag returns to Summer Bay to attend Roo's wedding to Frank Morgan (Alex Papps) and soon learns that Roo is pregnant and Frank is not the father.
-She advises her to come clean to Frank about the baby's paternity and Ruth does so on the day of the wedding.
+She advises her to come clean to Frank about the baby's paternity and Roo does so on the day of the wedding.
 After Roo becomes a pariah, Morag lets her stay with her in the city but this does not last when Roo learns Morag is conspiring with Brett Macklin (Gerry Sont) to get Roo to sign over custody of their unborn child to him.

 Morag reappears for the funeral of her nephew, Alan Fisher (Simon Kay) and later enjoys sparring with Colleen Smart (Lyn Collingwood), a former schoolmate who constantly gets on her nerves.
 Shortly after she return to the city.
 It is later revealed that Morag had a secret child with Donald and then put the child up for adoption.
 Her daughter is then revealed to be Bobby.
-She is angry to find out Donald is her father, she is even more angry when she finds out Morag is her mother.
+Bobby is angry to find out Donald is her father, and she is even more angry when she finds out Morag is her mother.
 Morag is later involved in a plane crash at sea.
 She survives but is in a coma and Bobby decides to wait until she wakes up to tell her how much she hates her.
 Following the collapse of her marriage to Richard (John Bonney), Morag moves to Summer Bay permanently.
 Danny Farnsworth (Justin Connor) takes a job as Morag's assistant under an assumed name but he has an ulterior motive; to gain revenge for her sentencing his father to prison, resulting in his suicide.
 Danny begins playing mind-games with Morag, and, when she exposes him, he loses control and tries to kill her but Donald and Bobby are able to calm Danny down.
 After this, Morag returns to the city and puts her house up for sale.
 When Bobby dies in a boating accident 1993, Morag returns and tries to gain custody of Bobby's adoptive son Sam Marshall (Ryan Clark).
-When Ailsa finds out about her plans she manages to stop her.
+When Ailsa finds out about her plans, she manages to stop her.